mnbbrown/mnbbrown.github.io/src/content/blog/2025-03-26-ai-tools-in-python.md

 *Documentation and constraints are separated from the type definitions* (i.e. no pydantic validation).
 Also `docstrings` can be unwieldy and long winded.

-### Option 2: pydantic model
+## Option 2: pydantic model

-In this case the function has one special argument called “arguments” or “params” which is a pydantic model that represents the function arguments.
+In this case the function has one special argument called `arguments` or `params` which is a pydantic model that represents the tool arguments.

 ```python
 class SearchCustomerArguments(BaseModel):